commerce-docs/pagebuilder-examples/Responsive/Columns/README.md

 ## What it does

 It does quite a bit.
 I'll add all the details soon.
-But until then, you can read the comments within the module files to get a pretty good idea of the things it does.
+But until then, you can read the comments within the module files to get a pretty good idea of what's going on.
 Some code is only there to fix bugs in 1.6.0.
+If that's the case, I let you know.
 A good example is the `StageConfigFix` plugin.
 This fixes a configuration bug with the `stage` configuration for viewports.

 **Two main features:**